leucinemymind/texingiteasy/README.md

 Your non-denominational sister in TeX

 P.S.
-The pdf seems to cut off at page 25 and stops loading, so you're welcome to clone or contact me to send you the complete version.
+The pdf seems to cut off at page 25 and stops loading, so you're welcome to clone or download.